hyperledger-archives/sawtooth-core/docs/source/architecture/scheduling.rst

    It is possible for poorly written clients to impact parallelism by providing overly broad inputs/outputs declarations.
-Transaction processor implementations can enforce specific inputs/outputs requirements to incentivise correct client behavior.
+Transaction processor implementations can enforce specific inputs/outputs requirements to provide an incentive for correct client behavior.

-The parallel scheduler calculates predecessors using a radix trie with nodes addressable by state addresses or namespaces.
+The parallel scheduler calculates predecessors using a Radix trie with nodes addressable by state addresses or namespaces.
 This tree is called the predecessor tree.
 Input declarations are considered reads, with output declarations considered writes.
 By keeping track of readers and writers within